jambuur/APEDSK99/README.md

 Putting the APEDSK99 shield together is straightforward and no problem to anybody with basic electronic skills.
 The 74LS541's and the slimline RAM are probably not stock items at your local electronics store but can be easily obtained online.

 The KiCad files can be sent to your favourite online PCB maker (I use [JCLPCB](https://jlcpcb.com/)).

 The only thing that needs a little bit of attention is mounting the [edge connector](https://www.ebay.com/itm/5pc-Industrial-Card-Edge-Slot-Socket-Connector-22x2P-44P-2-54mm-0-1-3A-240-44/140888520037?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649).
 The bottom row of pins need to be bent 90 degrees downwards and the top row slightly bent upwards (no more than 45 degrees).
-Rough up the bottom side of the connector housing and the PCB area it will sit on (between edge and white line).
+Rough up the bottom side of the connector housing and the PCB area it will sit on (between PCB edge and white line).
 Clean the 2 surfaces with isopropyl and apply dots of superglue across the length of 1 roughed up area.
-Line up the bottom connector pins with the PCB holes 1-43 and press the connector firmly on the PCB, making sure all connector pins stick through to the soldering side.
+Line up the bottom connector pins with the row of PCB holes marked 1-43 and press the connector firmly on the PCB, aking sure all connector pins stick through to the soldering side.
 After clamping it for a while the bottom row pins can now be soldered.
 The top row pins are soldered to the PCB via a suitable length of standard header.

 The Arduino shield stack (UNO - APEDSK99 - SD) is attached to the TI sideport.
 I suggest you use some sort of padding between the UNO and your desk etc to prevent the stack from flapping in the breeze.
 I leave any ideas of housing the stack to your imaginition but I will post details of my solution once finished.